This Risotto-Style Mushroom Orzo is wrapped in a creamy sauce and is all made in one pot!

 Instructions

-• In a large pot over medium heat add a drizzle of olive oil, then place in half your mushrooms.
-Leave to brown on one side, flip them over then season with a pinch of salt and pepper.
-Continue frying until nicely browned then remove to a side bowl and repeat with the second batch, adding more oil as needed.
+• In a large pot over medium-high heat, add a drizzle of olive oil, then place in half the mushrooms.
+Leave to brown on one side, flip them over, then season with a pinch of salt and pepper.
+Continue frying until nicely browned, then remove to a side bowl and repeat with the second batch, adding more oil as needed.
 Remove again once done.
-It's important to not cram in the mushrooms or they'll steam and lose flavour.
-Also important to not move them about too much or they won't brown.
+It's important not to cram in the mushrooms, or they'll steam and lose flavour.
+Also important to not move them about too much, or they won't brown.

-• Melt in 1 tbsp butter, then add your onion.
+• Melt 1 tbsp butter, then add the onion.
 Fry until it begins to brown/soften, then add in the garlic.
-Continue frying for another min then pour in white wine.
+Continue frying for another 30 seconds or so, then pour in white wine.
 Allow the wine to simmer and reduce for a good 5mins, until it's almost all evaporated, deglazing the pan as necessary.
-It's important to ensure you reduce down the wine or it'll be too strong in the sauce.
+It's important to ensure you reduce the wine or it'll be too strong in the sauce.

-• Pour in the orzo and add back in your mushrooms.
-Pour in stock and cream, then sprinkle in parsley, thyme and salt & pepper.
-Important your cream is at room temp and your stock isn't piping hot or it'll curdle the cream.
-Give it a good stir then bring it to simmer.
-Keep the heat on low, stirring frequently until the orzo is cooked and the sauce has thickened.
+• Pour in the orzo and add back in the mushrooms.
+Pour in stock and cream, then sprinkle in parsley and thyme.
+Give it a good stir, then bring it to a simmer.
+Lower the heat slightly, then continue stirring somewhat frequently until the orzo is al dente and the sauce has thickened.

-• Remove from heat and stir through your second tbsp of butter and your parmesan.
-If you over reduce the sauce just add a splash more stock.
-Serve with extra parmesan/parsley!
+• Remove from heat and stir through the parmesan and 2nd tbsp of butter.
+If you over reduce the sauce and it looks a little dry, just add a splash more hot stock or water.
+Season to taste (generously if needed), then serve with extra parmesan/parsley!

 Video